 Long-Term Land Leasing

-Long-Term Land Leasing (PDF)
+Fact Sheet - Long Term Land Leasing (PDF)

 Short-term renting (conacre) of lands previously played a huge role in Irish farming.
 Recently, land owners have moved away from conacre agreements and are availing of more permanent arrangements like long-term land leasing.
 These leases are a written legal agreement between a landowner (lessor) and an active farmer (lessee) utilising the land.
 The lease is signed by both parties, witnessed by an independent person, and stamped by Revenue.